sathomas/jsDataV.is/src/text/ch3/02-small-multiples.md

 };
 ```

 Next we create a new variable for the Barclay's styles.
 To create this new variable, we can use the jQuery `.extend()` function to avoid duplication.
-In the code below, we pass three parameters to `.extend()`.
+In the following code, we pass three parameters to `.extend()`.
 The first parameter is the target.
 It's an object that the function will modify, and we start with an empty object (`{}`).
 The next parameters are objects that `.extend()` will merge into the target.
 The merge process adds new properties to the target and updates any properties in the target object with new values.
 Since we're passing two additional parameters, we're asking for two merges.

 ``` {.javascript .numberLines}
 var sparkline_barclays = $.extend( {}, sparkline_default, {